 5 Power Moves to Turbocharge Your New Sales Hires

 Here are five power moves to turbocharge your new sales hires and send them soaring to success.

 In their first 90 days, make sure your new hires are laser-focused on the right activities that will set them up for sales success down the road.
 This could be a specific number of prospects to identify, appointments to go on, or needs analyses to complete.

 2. Get to know them on a personal level

 Take the time to learn about your new hire's unique talents and personality, and find out how they want to be managed.
 Ask them questions about how they want to be recognized for their hard work, how they want to be approached when they're struggling, and the best way for you to teach them something new.

-A new salesperson can easily get lost in the hustle of the busy day.
-Schedule fifteen minutes at the beginning of each day with new hires to answer questions, celebrate successes, and make sure they are effectively meeting their activity goals.
-Not only will this daily check-in allow them to ramp up more quickly, but they will also gain confidence as they build momentum.
+A busy day can easily distract a new salesperson, so schedule 15-minute huddles at the beginning of each day to answer questions, celebrate successes, and ensure they're meeting their activity goals.
+This will not only help them ramp up faster but also boost their confidence as they build momentum.

 A mentor who is dedicated to showing them the ropes and sharing insider knowledge can make all the difference for a new salesperson.
 This mentor should not be their manager or trainer but someone who can provide practical guidance and support.